301 vs 302 debate

 What happen if I do temporary redirection and leave it for more than six months?

 “”Long term 302’s treated as a permanent redirection 301’s””

-Let’s observe the image once we did URL-C canonical to URL-A.
+Let’s have a look at the image once, we did URL-C canonical to URL-A.

 In the above case, we are giving a bad signal to search bots.
-Users/customers may not found the difference but bots will crawl deeply and they can’t end up with URL-A.
+Users may not found the difference between the pages but bots will crawl deeply and they can’t end up with URL-A.